dcelisgarza/Oxford_DPhil_Templates/README.md

 ## Poster

 All source files are found in `/poster_sample/src/` and image files in `/poster_sample/images`.
 It's not flashy, but it's simple, elegant and forces you to be concise.
 Change the background, header and footer to suit your needs.

+## Presentation

+All source files are found in `/presentation_sample/src/` and image files in `/presentation_sample/images/`.
+The file `beamerthemeviva.sty` contains the style theme for the presentation.
+It defines the header, footer, title screen and theme colours.
+It's commented to make it easy to understand and modify.
+Compiling throws a bunch of warnings but they can be safely ignored.